Rifle Elk Hunting

 Rifle elk hunting

-at Nine Mile is fabulous!
+at Nine Mile is great!
 It's not uncommon for some of our hunters

 to actually see elk in the hundreds here during the rifle season.